jmielkeway/ccos4rbpi_volume0/chapter08/workqueue.md

 ```

 The workqueue itself is comprised of three members:
-- The `worklist` member is the queue itself
+- The `worklist` member is the canonical head of the queue itself
 - The `lock` member is a spinlock to protect the workqueue from concurrent access (simultaneous adding and removing from the queue)
 - The `waitqueue` member is a waitqueue that allows the workqueue process to sleep when the queue is empty